dagendresen/darwincore-germplasm/rdf/README_PURL.txt

 January 2014.

-Contact: Dag Endresen [dag.endresen@gmail.com] for further information.
+Contact: Dag Endresen [dag.endresen@gmail.com] or Luca Matteis for more information.

-README_PURL.txt last updated 3 January 2014.
+This README_PURL.txt was last updated 11th August 2015 by Dag Endresen.